 Bees, butterflies, and hummingbirds all love coneflowers, and the Evolution™ series is no different.
 These big, bold coneflowers feature bright colors that draw pollinators.
 Plus, the tidier habit makes them perfect for pots, beds, and borders.
 Fiesta, shown here, has spicy, vibrant flowers that age to softer shades.
 Up to 20" tall, 18" wide.
 Zones 4-9.

-Caryopteris shrubs are a big pollinator favorite and are covered in the friendly buzzing of bees in summer and into fall.
+Caryopteris shrubs are a big pollinator favorite.
+These are covered in the friendly buzzing of bees in summer and into fall.
 This gorgeous exclusive variety features shiny yellow foliage and deep blue flower spikes on a neat, compact habit.
 Up to 36" tall, 30" wide.
 Zones 5-9.

 Bees love the nectar in these abundant white blooms.
 These Monrovia exclusive groundcover roses are very durable, own-root, fuss-free roses that look gorgeous with little care.
 Up to 3' tall, 4' wide.
 Zones 4-9.